DSSG-EUROPE/dssg-europe-syllabus/03_TERMINAL_ssh_and_the_cloud/README.md

 The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) allows us interact with our instances from the terminal.

-First, configure your AWS CLI using your credentials (Access Key ID and Secret Access Key)
+First, configure your AWS CLI using your credentials (Access Key ID and Secret Access Key).
+Run `aws configure` and follow the prompt:

 ```
 Access Key ID = ***